ankitseal/electron-dashboard-auto-reload/README.md

 - `navigateBackEnabled` — Return to the configured URL if the page navigates away.
 - `tabTimeoutSec` — Auto-close child tabs after this many seconds. `0` disables and turns off `navigateBackEnabled`.

+Loopback navigation (optional):

+- `cookies` — Optional array of cookie definitions to seed auth when opening dashboards.
+Each item: `{ name, value, domain, path, secure, httpOnly }`.
+- `loopback` — Settings for a tiny HTTP endpoint to navigate the existing window with cookies in place:
+	- `enabled` — `true` to start the server.
+	- `host` — Defaults to `0.0.0.0` (binds on all interfaces).
+Use `127.0.0.1` to restrict to local-only.
+	- `port` — Defaults to `793`.
+	- `minimizeToTray` — If `true`, minimizes the app window to the system tray while the server runs.

+Backwards compatibility:

+- If `cookies` is present with items, it’s used as the source of truth for auth.
+- Else if legacy `session` exists, a single `SESSION` cookie is synthesized at runtime for the destination hostname (leading `.` domain, path `/`, `secure` only for HTTPS, `httpOnly: true`).

 Validation rule:
 - When Rolling Window and Auto Refresh are both enabled, `reloadAfterSec` must be less than the rolling window duration.
 The Settings UI prevents saving otherwise; the app also enforces this on save.